Nintendo 2DS: Post-release

 The Nintendo 2DS has received mixed reviews.
 While pricing and form-factor were generally considered ideal, the console's aesthetics and battery life were widely criticized.
 The Telegraph noted that the lack of hinges in the console improved its robustness, and that rounding out the footprint makes it an ideal handheld for children.
 However, the publication criticized the console's mono speaker, which offered a lower sound quality than its predecessors.
 It also criticized the battery life, which it described as being the same as the original 3DS model.
 On the other hand, it praised the screens' brighter display and wider viewing angle, despite their not being as large as those of the 3DS XL.
 Eurogamer reinforced the idea that the Nintendo 2DS isn't aimed at "seasoned players" or current Nintendo 3DS owners, and felt that the system wasn't produced with aesthetics in mind.
 The publication also criticized the resistive touchscreen, which felt outdated, the mono speaker and battery life.
 However, Eurogamer felt that the system is much more comfortable to hold than the Nintendo 3DS and 3DS XL.
 Analyst Piers Harding-Rolls felt that the Nintendo 2DS would help Nintendo broaden its market, and believes that third-party publishers will have more commitment to the platform moving forward.

 Following the system's launch, Nintendo stated that the release of Sonic Lost World would boost Nintendo 2DS sales, labeling it as a "must play" title.
 On October 31, 2013, Nintendo president Satoru Iwata admitted that the Nintendo 2DS lacked awareness among prospective purchasers.
 Additionally, he went on to say that some potential consumers believed that the product was too large and heavy to carry.
 However, Iwata stated that the system was well received among those who had purchased it.
 Despite the 2DS's lack of 3D support, Satoru Iwata insisted, during Nintendo's 2013 third quarter investors Q&A, that the company "will [not] abandon 3D or cease to make new propositions in 3D", as it will continue to sell the existing Nintendo 3DS and 3DS XL platforms.
 However, The Legend of Zelda: A Link Between Worlds producer Eiji Aonuma revealed in an interview that the game had minor changes in development due to the lack of 3D on the 2DS.

 Sales

-Sales of the Nintendo 2DS surged three weeks after launching in the United Kingdom, after retailers cut on its price due to poor sales.
+Sales of the Nintendo 2DS surged three weeks after launching in the United Kingdom, after retailers cut its price due to poor sales.
 The system was available for around £110, but major retailers including Argos, Amazon and Tesco cut the system's price to under £100 to coincide with the school half-term.
 As a result, sales of the Nintendo 2DS increased by 64% week-on-week, making it the UK's best-selling console of the month, without combining the sales of the Nintendo 3DS and its larger counterpart.
 During the third quarter of 2013, video game retailer GameStop reported that worldwide hardware sales grew by 15.3%, mainly due to strong Nintendo 2DS and 3DS sales.